mukaiizawa/Paren/man/man7/paren-tutorial.md

     ) 'foo
     foo

-Particularly observant readers may be wondering how we got away with using `foo` as the first argument to `<-`  If the arguments are evaluated left to right, why didn't this cause an error when foo was evaluated?
+Particularly observant readers may be wondering how we got away with using `foo` as the first argument to `<-`  If the arguments are evaluated left to right, why didn't this cause an error when `foo` was evaluated?
 There are some operators that violate the usual evaluation rule, and `<-` is one of them.
 Its first argument isn't evaluated.

 If you quote a list, you get back the list itself.

     ) (+ 1 2)
     3
     ) '(+ 1 2)
     (+ 1 2)

 The first expression returns the number `3`.
 The second, because it was quoted, returns a list consisting of the symbol `+` and the numbers `1` and `2`.

-You can build up lists with cons, which returns a list with a new element on the front:
+You can build up lists with `cons`, which returns a list with a new element on the front:

     ) (cons 'f '(a b))
     (f a b)